KAOLIN

 Exploration:

-The first process in mining kaolin is exploration.
-The geologists study the earth's surface and will research the availability of the kaolin.
-The outcrops, stream beds and road cuts are some of the clues for the presence of the kaolin.
-It is further confirmed by the stratigraphic position, topographic elevation, remote sensing and geo morphologic features.
-After this the sample is taken for laboratory testing.
-The ore for the sample is extracted through core drilling and auger drilling.
-In core drilling the machine designed to drill out the cylinder of the material like a hole saw.
-In case of auger drilling, the rotating helical screw blade drills the ground to extract the ore.
+The first step in mining kaolin is exploration.
+Geologists study the Earth's surface to determine the availability of kaolin.
+Clues such as outcrops, stream beds, and road cuts indicate the presence of kaolin.
+Confirmation is made through factors like stratigraphic position, topographic elevation, remote sensing, and geomorphologic features.
+Samples are then taken for laboratory testing, extracted via core drilling or auger drilling.
+Core drilling involves a machine designed to drill out a cylinder of material, similar to a hole saw.
+Auger drilling, on the other hand, uses a rotating helical screw blade to extract ore from the ground.

 Resource development:

-The next step to initiate the production involves drilling the deposit on an increasingly dense grid pattern.
-Considering the prospects for economic extraction the resource potential of kaolin deposits are evaluated.
-From clay thickness, continuity, quality, distance to the production plant, and transportation, everything is considered preliminary while starting the production.
+The next step involves drilling the deposit in a progressively denser grid pattern.
+Evaluation of the resource potential includes factors such as clay thickness, continuity, quality, distance to the production plant, and transportation considerations.

 Closure and rehabilitation: